 👉 Your Turn⤵

-First, use the correct function to read in the .csv file and load the gradebook-summary.csv file.
+Use the same function as before to read in the gradebook-summary.csv file.

-#load grade book data from data folder#YOUR CODE HEREgradebook <-read_csv("module_1/data/gradebook-summary.csv",show_col_types =FALSE)
+#load grade book data from data folder#(add code below)gradebook <-read_csv("data/gradebook-summary.csv",show_col_types =FALSE)

 Load the file survey.csv from data folder.